Finite-Agent Stochastic Differential Games on Large Graphs: II. Graph-Based Architectures: Numerical Experiments

 \section{Numerical Experiments}

-We evaluate NTM-based algorithms on three models: a linear–quadratic (LQ) game (Section~\ref{sec:numerics-lq}), a multi-agent portfolio game (Section~\ref{sec:numerics-portfolio}), and a nonlinear variant of the LQ game (Section~\ref{sec:numerics_nonlq}).
+In this section, we evaluate the performance of NTM-based algorithms (NTM-DP and NTM-DBSDE proposed in Section~\ref{sec:alg}) for numerically solving stochastic differential games on graphs.
+We begin by introducing the trajectory-based evaluation metrics, along with the collection of graph structures considered in our experiments.
+We then compare their parameter counts and errors with those of FNN-based counterparts across three different game models: a linear–quadratic (LQ) game (Section~\ref{sec:numerics-lq}), a multi-agent portfolio game (Section~\ref{sec:numerics-portfolio}), and a nonlinear variant of the LQ game (Section~\ref{sec:numerics_nonlq}).
 The first two admit semi-explicit solutions; the third illustrates performance in a more complex setting without analytical baselines.
-We test across various graph structures using the non-trainable algorithms NTM-DP and NTM-DBSDE from Section~\ref{sec:alg}.
 Results show that despite having far fewer parameters, NTM-based solvers match the accuracy of their trainable counterparts across game models and graph structures.

 All experiments are implemented in \texttt{PyTorch} and run on an Nvidia GeForce RTX 2080 Ti GPU.
-Code is available upon request.
-For implementation and hyperparameter details, see Appendix~\ref{app:hyper_game}.
+The code is publicly available at the GitHub repository.\footnote{\url{https://github.com/Haosheng-Zhou/Finite-Agent-Graph-SDG-Architecture}} The key hyperparameter choices are summarized in Table~\ref{tab:summ_game}, with full implementation details provided in Appendix~\ref{app:hyper_game}.

 \textbf{Evaluation metrics.} We compute relative mean square error (RMSE) over \(N_{\mathrm{test}} = 5000\) paths of the equilibrium states and strategies.
 Let \(\{\hat{X}^{i,m}_t\}, \{\hat{\alpha}^{i,m}_t\}\) denote the \(m\)-th sample path of the baseline equilibrium (computed via semi-explicit solutions or vanilla DFP) state and strategy processes of player \(i\), and \(\{\tilde{X}^{i,m}_t\},\{\tilde{\alpha}^{i,m}_t\}\) their neural-network approximations.
-Baseline paths are simulated on a finer grid \(\Delta'\) with \(1000\) time intervals, while approximated paths are on the coarser grid \(\Delta\) then extended by holding values constant within each subinterval.
+Baseline paths are simulated on a finer grid \(\Delta'\) with \(1000\) time intervals, while approximated paths are simulated on the coarser grid \(\Delta\) and then extended by holding values constant within each subinterval.
 The RMSEs are defined as

 Smaller values indicate better pathwise approximation of equilibrium states and strategies.